Deltares-research/decoimpact_examples/README.md

 ### Post-processing
 D-Eco Impact exports results in the [UGRID NetCDF format](https://ugrid-conventions.github.io/ugrid-conventions/).
 For presentation or further analysis of these results post-processing is needed.
 The "postprocessing" folder contains examples for these postprocessing steps.

+#### Export results to ESRI shapefile
+Usefull for visual spatial presentation in GIS software.
+Please note that the time or depth varying aspect of the UGRID file can not be exported to this format.

 ### Tests
 Subsetted data input examples from projects used to demonstrate D-Eco Impact.
 The "tests" folder contains example input files for testing the use of D-Eco Impact.